Office: 125b Falk

 Neal J. Benedict received his Doctor of Pharmacy degree in 2002 from Duquesne University’s Mylan School of Pharmacy in Pittsburgh, Pa.
-By 2005, Dr. Benedict had completed two residencies accredited by the American Society of Health-System Pharmacists (ASHP).
+Dr. Benedict completed two residencies accredited by the American Society of Health-System Pharmacists (ASHP).
 The first being a Pharmacy Practice residency through Kaleida Health in Buffalo, NY; and the second a Critical Care Specialty residency through the University of Pittsburgh.

 Dr. Benedict currently holds an Associate Professor title within the Department of Pharmacy and Therapeutics at the University of Pittsburgh School of Pharmacy.
 He is also a Critical Care Clinical Pharmacist at the University of Pittsburgh Medical Center (UPMC).
-At the School of Pharmacy, Dr. Benedict is the primary course coordinator for Advanced Pharmaceutical Care II, and 2 Special Topics electives.
-In addition, Dr. Benedict holds didactic hours in Pharmacotherapy of Cardiovascular Disease.
-In 2009 and 2014, Dr. Benedict received the “Cohen Teacher of the Year Award” for exceptional dedication, knowledge, and teaching skills.
-In 2011, Dr. Benedict received the Rho Chi “Innovations in Teaching Award” recognizing those professors who utilize their ability to implement new and creative methods in order to optimally teach the challenging pharmacy curriculum.
-In 2014, he was nationally recognized for excellence in teaching receiving the AACP Innovations in Teaching award.
+At the School of Pharmacy, Dr. Benedict is the primary course coordinator for Critical Care Nephrology and Special Topics electives.
+In addition, Dr. Benedict is a co-director of the Pharmacotherapy Scholars Program Area of Concentration (ARCO).

 Dr. Benedict’s clinical practice sites are the Surgical/Trauma and Medical Intensive Care Units.
 His primary role in this capacity is to coordinate with interdisciplinary healthcare teams to provide optimal pharmaceutical care to critically ill patients.
 In addition, Dr. Benedict serves as a faculty preceptor for Doctor of Pharmacy students in introductory and advanced professional experiential rotations.
 In 2012, Dr Benedict was honored with University of Pittsburgh “Faculty Preceptor of the Year” for his work and dedication to training the next generation of clinical pharmacists.
 Dr. Benedict also precepts both 1st and 2nd year residents enrolled in the ASHP accredited University of Pittsburgh School of Pharmacy Residency Program.